ezplanet/sockmapd/README.md

     "32:recipient someone@somewhere.com,"

-where 32 is the length of "recipient somebody@somewhere.com" in front of this request, **sockmapd** queries the database table mapped to the socketmap in the configuration file and returns a response as follows:
+where 32 is the length of "recipient somebody@somewhere.com".
+In front of this request, **sockmapd** queries the database table mapped to the socketmap in the configuration file and returns a response as follows:

     "9:NOTFOUND ,"